-FIRST AID REQUIREMENTS:

-(1) A program will have [on duty at all times one] all [staff members or] educators

-[currently] certified in first aid and cardiopulmonary resuscitation (CPR).
+- B. FIRST AID REQUIREMENTS: - (1) A program will have all educators certified in first aid and cardiopulmonary resuscitation

+(CPR).
 (2) A program will keep a first-aid kit and a first-aid manual together in the program in a location inaccessible to children and easily accessible to adults.
 The first aid kit will contain, as a minimum, band aids, gauze pads, adhesive tape, scissors, soap, non-porous gloves, and a thermometer.

-(3) A program will treat blood spills cautiously and promptly decontaminate the area.
-Staff members will wear non-porous, single-use gloves when handling a blood spill, bloody diarrhea, bloody nose, or any other blood.
+A program will treat blood spills cautiously and promptly decontaminate the area.
+Staff (3) members will wear non-porous, single-use gloves when handling a blood spill, bloody diarrhea, bloody nose, or any other blood.
 A program will clean contaminated surfaces first with hot soapy water then with a disinfecting solution which is effective against HIV and hepatitis B.

-C. MEDICATION:
+MEDICATION: C.

-(1) A program will keep all medications in a locked and identified container inaccessible to children and will refrigerate medications when necessary.
+A program will keep all medications in a locked and identified container inaccessible to (1)children and will refrigerate medications when necessary.
 If the refrigerator is inaccessible to children, medications do not need to be in a locked container in the refrigerator.

-(2) Programs will give medication only with written permission from parents or guardian, to be administered according to written directions from the prescribing physician.
+(2)Programs will give medication only with written permission from parents or guardian, to be administered according to written directions from the prescribing physician.
 In the case of non-prescription medication, written instructions must be provided by the parent or guardian.

-(3) A designated staff member will be responsible for giving medication to children.
-The designated staff member will ensure non-prescription and prescription medications have a label with the child's name and the date the medication was brought to the program.
+A designated staff member will be responsible for giving medication to children.
+The (3) designated staff member will ensure non-prescription and prescription medications have a label with the child's name and the date the medication was brought to the program.
 A program will keep non-prescription and prescription medication in the original container with written instructions, including the name of medication, the dosage, and the hours and dates the child should receive the medicine.

-(4) The designated staff member will keep a written record of the dosage, date, and time a child is given medication with the signature of the staff who administered the medication.
+The designated staff member will keep a written record of the dosage, date, and time a (4)child is given medication with the signature of the staff who administered the medication.
 This information will be provided to the parent or guardian who will initial/date acknowledgment of the information received on the day the medication is given.

-(5) When the medication is no longer needed, it shall be returned to the parents or guardians or destroyed.
+When the medication is no longer needed, it shall be returned to the parents or guardians (5) or destroyed.
 The program shall not administer expired medication.

-D. ILLNESSES:
+ILLNESSES: D.

-(1) Children or staff members absent due to any notifiable disease will not return to the program without a signed statement from a physician.
+Children or staff members absent due to any notifiable disease will not return to the (1)program without a signed statement from a physician.

-(2) A program will separate and constantly observe a child who becomes sick at the program and promptly notify a parent or guardian of the child's illness.
+A program will separate and constantly observe a child who becomes sick at the program (2)and promptly notify a parent or guardian of the child's illness.

-(3) A program will send a child home when:
+A program will send a child home when:

-(a) the child's oral temperature is 101 degrees (Fahrenheit) or greater or armpit temperature is 100.4 degrees (Fahrenheit) or greater and the child shows signs of illness or behavior changes; or
+the child's oral temperature is 101 degrees Fahrenheit or greater or armpit (a) temperature is 100.4 degrees Fahrenheit or greater and the child shows signs of illness or behavior changes; or